Personality Disorder Symptoms

 • Unstable Self-Image: A distorted and fluctuating sense of self-identity.

-• Grandiosity: An exaggerated sense of self-importance and superiority.
+• Grandiosity: A heightened sense of self-importance and superiority.

-• Lack of Empathy: Difficulty understanding or caring about the feelings of others.
+• Lack of Empathy: Difficulty recognizing or caring about others' emotions.

-• Need for Excessive Admiration: Craving constant admiration and validation from others.
+• Need for Excessive Admiration: Craving constant admiration and attention.

 • Exploitative Behavior: Taking advantage of others to achieve personal goals.

-• Disregard for Others: Lack of empathy and a consistent disregard for the rights and feelings of others.
+• Disregard for Others: A lack of empathy and disregard for others' rights.

-• Aggressive Behavior: Persistent patterns of aggression, deceit, and manipulation.
+• Aggression: Persistent patterns of aggressive and manipulative behavior.

-• Feelings of Inadequacy: Persistent feelings of inadequacy and inferiority.
+• Feelings of Inadequacy: Persistent feelings of inferiority.

-• Fear of Disapproval: Extreme sensitivity to negative feedback or criticism.
+• Fear of Disapproval: Extreme sensitivity to negative feedback.

-• Reluctance to Take Risks: Avoidance of new activities or taking risks due to fear of embarrassment.
+• Reluctance to Take Risks: Avoiding new experiences due to fear of embarrassment.

-• Rigidity: A rigid adherence to rules and a reluctance to delegate tasks.
+• Rigidity: Strict adherence to rules and a reluctance to delegate tasks.

-• Inflexibility: Difficulty adapting to change and a need for control in various aspects of life.
+• Inflexibility: Difficulty adapting to change and a need for control.

 United States Population Personality Disorders